 Roland and I drove up from San Diego for a one-day excursion and arrived just in time for lunch before our scheduled tour.
-We headed to the newly opened Dog Haus, just a few blocks from Warner Bros.
+We headed to the popular Dog Haus (3817 W Olive Ave, Burbank, CA 91505), just a few blocks from Warner Bros.

 Warner Bros VIP Tour